fr0zn/dotfiles/README.md

 }
 ```

-In order to use it, it can be manually runned with the `manual.sh` script or inside the `bootstrap` file as:
+In order to use it, it can be manually executed though the `manual.sh` script or inside the `bootstrap` file as:

 ```
 install fancy nicestep